Companies that use Regroup

 All emergency notification Regroup

-Regroup We detected 305 customers using Regroup and 1 companies that churned or ended their trial.
-The most common industry is Higher Education (25%) and the most common company size is 2-10 employees (37%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Regroup We detected 323 customers using Regroup and 2 companies that churned.
+The most common industry is Higher Education (25%) and the most common company size is 2-10 employees (40%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login